ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

 Hello.
-Welcome to my site.
-Writing and film were early passions in my life, so I combined them and have been delighted ever since.
+I'm Charlie Bury, a Screenwriter.
+Writing and film were early passions in my life, so I combined them and discovered joy.

 You can [Read my Screenplays](https://www.charliebury.com/screenplays/) on the site.
 I am open to educational and business-related enquiries.
 [Get in Touch](https://www.charliebury.com/contact).

+Thank you for visiting.

 {{< figure src="/images/profile.jpg">}}